-Here are some tips to help small businesses keep on top of their VAT responsibilities – from choosing the right VAT scheme in the first place, to avoiding getting on the wrong side of HMRC.
+Here are 10 tips to help you keep on top of your VAT responsibilities as a small business owner.
+From choosing the right VAT scheme in the first place, to filing your quarterly returns on time.

 Top Ten Value Added Tax (VAT) Tips

 1. Getting in touch

 You can get in touch with HMRC’s VAT helpline on 0300 200 37000 (8am to 6pm).
 Alternatively, find other ways to get in touch here – including the option to access a Webchat – a useful option, from personal experience at BytesStart.

 Whatever trading structure you use, your business must register for VAT if its turnover reaches the £85,000 mark within a 12 month period (2023/24 tax year).

 You can register voluntarily even if your turnover is below this threshold.

 3. Choose the right VAT scheme for your business

 HMRC operates several different types of VAT scheme to cater for all types of business.

 As well as the standard VAT scheme, the Flat Rate VAT scheme might be a prudent choise.
 The FRS was created to provide a simpler way of VAT accounting for smaller firms.